 These sun-like shades of stationery are positively radiating warm feels.
 Is there a cheerier color than yellow?
 If there is, we’ve not laid eyes on it, and we’ve seen a heck of a lot of colors.
 Whether it’s accompanied by a smiling sausage dog or not, a yellow notebook will have your face, and your desk, beaming.
 It’s traditionally associated with our two favorite words beginning with H: hopefulness and happiness.
 So basically, surrounding yourself with yellow is as good for you as popping a Vitamin D pill.
 (That one’s more personal hunch than scientific fact.)
 Orange is the color of confidence, so a bold notecard like the above design from Mother of Pearl will imbue your words with the self-assuredness of a side-hustling CEO/motivational speaker/burlesque performer/DJ and leave a lasting impression on any professional contacts lucky enough to receive your correspondence.

-After the frenzy of the festive season, what you need is calm.
-Green is here for you.
+When what you need is calm, green is here for you.
 It’s not too bright, it’s not too dark, it’s in the centre of the spectrum so it’s restful for the eyes.
-It’s the color of balance, which is perfect for those pan-professional-personal resolutions you’ve made – and that Romance Was Born’s Hallmark notebook will help you keep.
+It’s the color of balance, so perfect for planning your days between work and everything else you've got going on in your life (and Romance Was Born’s Hallmark notebook can certainly help you with that).
 Its presence also conjures thoughts of the natural world (or is that the pretty palm frond illustrations?) referring to the idea of self-growth: the person you want to become lies behind these verdant covers.
 There’s no stronger color to represent a refreshing new start or the release of new life.

 PINK & RED